NinaK7/CNN-model-for-molecular-detection/README.md

 The script "pred_AVG.py" presents the steps to follow to obtain a prediction on the averaged model.
 Whereas, the script "pred_MC_dropout.py" shows how to produce results through a Monte Carlo drop out approach.

+The file "hot_core_spectrum.npy" is an exemple of synthetic spectrum where all the molecules are detectable.

 A test dataset can be found at : url to come